agronholm/anyio/docs/streams.rst

 Memory object streams can be cloned by calling the ``clone()`` method.
 Each clone can be closed separately, but each end of the stream is only considered closed once all of its clones have been closed.
-For example, if you have two clones of the receive stream, the send stream will start raising :exc:`~anyio.exceptions.BrokenResourceError` only when both receive streams have been closed.
+For example, if you have two clones of the receive stream, the send stream will start raising :exc:`~anyio.BrokenResourceError` only when both receive streams have been closed.

 Multiple tasks can send and receive on the same memory object stream (or its clones) but each sent